rhdhorchestrator/serverless-workflows-config/docs/main/move2kube/README.md

 > [!NOTE]
-> When you run the `helm upgrade` command, the values of the secret are reseted.
+> When you run the `helm upgrade` command, the values of the secret are reset.

 #### Set `M2K_ROUTE` and `BACKSTAGE_NOTIFICATIONS_URL` for the Sonataflow CR